-- To gain knowledge about the fundamentals of embedded systems and its communication protocols. - To understand the architectural features of ARM Cortex M series Controller. - To learn about the different programming techniques for ARM Cortex M series Controller - To impart knowledge on ARM Cortex M series Controller peripherals with device driver and its interface circuits - To provide a platform for the student to design, implement, integrate, and develop software and hardware applications with the real time system.
+- To gain knowledge about the fundamentals of embedded systems and its communication protocols. - To understand the architectural features of ARM processor. - To learn about the different programming techniques for ARM processor - To impart knowledge on ARM processor peripherals with device driver and its interface circuits - To provide a platform for the student to design, implement, integrate, and develop software and hardware applications with the real time system.

-- CO1 Explain the basic building process of embedded system.(K2) - CO2 Analyze any type of Microcontroller Architecture in detail.(K4) - CO3 Apply the instruction sets to program ARM Cortex M0 using Embedded C in IDE software.
-(K3) - CO4 - Provides the experience to integrate hardware and software for any microprocessor / microcontroller for product designing such as smart-phones, microcomputers etc. (K4) - CO5 Impart the concepts of RTOS in accessing shared resources for optimized CPU performance, timing based operations, video streaming and audio streaming etc. (K3)
+- CO1 Explain the basic building process of embedded system.(K2) - CO2 Analyze any type of Microcontroller Architecture in detail.(K4) - CO3 Apply the instruction sets to program ARM processor using Embedded C in KEIL software/ Micro C.(K3) - CO4 - Provides the experience to integrate hardware and software for any microprocessor / microcontroller for product designing such as smart-phones, microcomputers etc. (K4) - CO5 Impart the concepts of RTOS in accessing shared resources for optimized CPU performance, timing based operations, video streaming and audio streaming etc. (K3)